Sreemoyee26/Technical_Documentation/README.md

 # Technical_Documentation
-a technical doc page on JS
+a technical doc landing page on JS